loda-lang/loda-programs/programs/oeis/list5.md

 * [A283591](http://oeis.org/A283591) ([program](283/A283591.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 657", based on the 5-celled von Neumann neighborhood.
 * [A283592](http://oeis.org/A283592) ([program](283/A283592.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 657", based on the 5-celled von Neumann neighborhood.
 * [A283642](http://oeis.org/A283642) ([program](283/A283642.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 678", based on the 5-celled von Neumann neighborhood.
+* [A283650](http://oeis.org/A283650) ([program](283/A283650.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 705", based on the 5-celled von Neumann neighborhood.
 * [A283683](http://oeis.org/A283683) ([program](283/A283683.asm)): Unique sequence with a(1)=0, a(2)=1, representing an array T(i,j) read by antidiagonals in which every row is this sequence itself.
 * [A283709](http://oeis.org/A283709) ([program](283/A283709.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
 * [A283733](http://oeis.org/A283733) ([program](283/A283733.asm)): a(n) = a(n-1) + 1 + floor(n*golden ratio), with a(0) = 1.